zishanyusuf/blog/_posts/2018-12-27-apply-datatable-r.md

 What did we do?
 We summed up each column and we again added twice value of first element in each column.
 Well go on, run the code and see the results for yourself.

 ## 1.2 ROWs Wise Operations in data.table
-Well, i wondered can i do the similar operations over ROW values instead of columns.
+I wondered can i do the similar operations over ROW values instead of columns.
 Well, yes, you guessed it right - use "apply".

 {% highlight text %}
 #Re-define the same data.table